-He really enjoyed rapping.
 He would rap all day and all night, just producing lyrics from the top of his head.
 Perfecting his freestyle skills, or what is referred to as "coming off the dome".
 By the time he reached high school, He was a master at the freestyle.
 You can throw any topic at him, he can put it into rhyme and make it sound like it was already written, he was just that good.

 Through his high school years, he would continue to harness his craft.
-Continuously in rap battles and and talent shows.
-Becoming notorious for his high energy, ruff flow, witty lines and sharp delivery.
+Continuously in rap battles and talent shows.
+Becoming notorious for his high energy, raspy voice, ruff flow, witty lines and sharp delivery.
 It wasn't long before he was renting studio time and recording his own songs.
 Learning how to produce, how to structure a song, how to mix, all the ins & outs of working in a studio.
 Becoming more than just an artist, but becoming a producer and engineer as well.

 His buzz in the streets as a battle rapper earned him bookings at local shows.
 Never passing up on an opportunity to work on his showmanship and stage presence.
 He would go on to be an opening act for legendary artists like KRS-1, Notorious B.I.G., Busta Rhymes, Foxy Brown, Wu-Tang Clan, and several other big name acts.

 Over the years he has produced and released a volume of mixtapes that have given him a significant underground following.
-He released his first single "Not Wutchu Lookin Fo" which created quite a buzz for him on the internet.
-He immediately followed it up with "Supreme Wisdom" single and music video.
+He released his first single Not Wutchu Lookin Fo which created quite a buzz for him.
+He followed it up with the classic Supreme Wisdom.

 PROBLEM 13 has currently released his latest mixtape Apocalitpik Radio: Da Sequel hosted by The Mixtape King, Legendary DJ Ron G, while in the studio finishing up his first album release RESILIENT.
 Due to be realeased late 2022 on APOCALIPTIK RECORDS.